Supporting a Neurodiverse Trainee

 1. What is neurodiversity?

-Neurodiversity recognises and celebrates the variation in processing information among individuals.
+Neurodiversity recognises and celebrates the variation in information processing among individuals.
 These differences are accepted and respected as part of diversity.

 Common types of neurodivergence include: